did-app/www/_articles/how-did-works.md

 ---
 layout: wiki-post
-abstract: "DID Explained.
-A guide to how DID passwordless authentiation works."
+abstract: "DID is an Identity Provider, that authenticates users by verifying access to either an email address or securely stored private key."
 sitemap:
 lastmod: 2020-01-15
 ---